Top tips for a greener Christmas

 - Show your visitors where your recycling bins are and what goes in them.

 - Use (and borrow) real crockery, cutlery, glasses, and table cloths, not disposable ones.

 - The average family with children can save up to £60 a month by cutting down the food they throw away.
-Check out the advent calendar at www.lovefoodhatewaste.com for money and time saving ideas in the kitchen.
-There are some fabulous recipe ideas for what to do with extra turkey and Christmas pud too!
+Check out www.lovefoodhatewaste.com for money and time saving ideas in the kitchen.
+There are some fabulous festive recipe ideas too!

 - Check your store cupboards and freezer to make a list before you shop, so you only buy what you need.

 - If there are tempting Christmas offers and festive treats, don’t forget to freeze them if you don’t get round to eating them.